JeakeG/Lockdown/README.md

 # Lockdown
-source code for a Garry's mod gamemode that is inspired by a now deprecated gamemode names F2S:Stronghold
+source code for a Garry's mod gamemode that is inspired by a now deprecated gamemode named F2S:Stronghold